Alejogb1/job-board/blog-data/how-to-solve-a-timeout-error-in-laravel-5.md

 id: "how-to-solve-a-timeout-error-in-laravel-5"
 ---

-Okay so timeout errors in Laravel 5 eh I've been there more times than I'd like to admit let's break this down real simple and avoid all the fluffy stuff
+timeout errors in Laravel 5 eh I've been there more times than I'd like to admit let's break this down real simple and avoid all the fluffy stuff

 First off timeouts they're basically your web server or php script saying "yo I'm done waiting I'm out" and it can stem from a bunch of things mostly boils down to your code taking too long to execute or the server not being patient enough either way we need to fix it